joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-08-11-send-sms-with-opentext-notifications.md

  ![Check Job Status](../images/2023-08-11-send-sms-with-opentext-notifications/13-myportal-check-job-status.png)

+Click on the job number.
+The `Details for job X` pop-up is shown.

-In the line at the bottom I see that my message was processed and sent, and that there was no error
+In the line at the bottom, we can see that my message was processed and sent and that there was no error

  ![Check Job Status](../images/2023-08-11-send-sms-with-opentext-notifications/14-myportal-job-details.png)